stuja16/Wordle/README.md

 ## Acknowledgments

 This project was originally created for an intermediate programming course, so the credit for the idea goes to my professor.
 I sought to go above an beyond in making this idea come to life.

+I used [Scene Builder](https://gluonhq.com/products/scene-builder/) to edit the fxml files.
+Scene Builder makes it much easier to create GUIs based on standard building blocks.